borea17/efficient_rl/README.md

 Motivated by human intelligence, Diuk et al. introduce a new framework *propositional object-oriented MDPs* (OO-MDPs) to model environments and their dynamics.
-As it turns out, humans are way more sample efficient than state-of-the-art algorithms when playing games such as taxi (Diuk actually performed an experiment).
+As it turns out, humans are way more sample-efficient than state-of-the-art algorithms when playing games such as taxi (Diuk actually performed an experiment).
 Diuk argues that humans must use some prior knowledge when playing this game, he further speculates that this knowledge might come in form of object represetations, e.g., identifying horizontal lines as *walls* when observing that the taxi cannot move through them.

-Diuk et al. also provide a learning algorithm for deterministic OO-MDPs (<i>DOOR</i><sub><font size="4">max</font></sub>) which outperforms *factored* <i>R</i><sub><font size="4">max</font></sub>.
+Diuk et al. provide a learning algorithm for deterministic OO-MDPs (<i>DOOR</i><sub><font size="4">max</font></sub>) which outperforms *factored* <i>R</i><sub><font size="4">max</font></sub>.
 As prior knowledge <i>DOOR</i><sub><font size="4">max</font></sub>